BugReplay/bugreplay-fullstack-example/README.md

 if you need the react frontend to test your calls

- This will run an express server on localhost:8000 To reach it from your BugReplay web app you will need something like ngrok.io as a proxy.
-Or you could easily upload it to a PAAS like heroku.com
+ This will run an express server on localhost:8000 (and if you choose to run the demo also a react app on localhost:3003).
+ To reach the express server from your BugReplay web app it will need to be on a reachable url so you could either use a tunnel like ngrok.io or you could very easily deploy it online on a service like heroku.com